just-boris/axios-cancel/README.md

 ## Installation

-1. Install this repository as dependency `npm install github:just-boris/axios-cancel`
+1. Install this repository as dependency `npm install github:just-boris/axios-cancel#v2.0.0`
-2. You should have `axios` installed.
+2. You should have `axios` (version 0.14) installed.
+For previous version install version 1.0.0 of this package
 3. Module uses CommonJS modules, so you need to use Webpack or Browerify to build it for browser.
 See [example](example) folder for possible setup.

 ## Usage